-It is crucial for you to keep an eye on your conversion rates because if it starts to drop, it'll directly affect your business’ profitability as well as its ability to grow.
+It’s crucial to keep an eye on your online conversion rates.
+This is because they can directly affect your eComm store’s profitability as well as its ability to grow.

 But in other cases, where the reasons are not as straightforward, you need to look into other factors that could be holding off your sales.

-Your website’s call-to-action buttons let your audience know what you would like for them to do when they visit your website.
+Your website’s call-to-action buttons let your audience know what action you’d like them to take when they visit your website.

 If you start to notice a decline in your conversion rate, one of the first things you need to do is check your call-to-action buttons.